 that package managers can query and download from.
 Watch this space.

-Q: How do I install a DEB package onto my AMD64 architecture Debian system?
+Q: How do I install a package onto my 64bit Linux system?

 Q. When I start the app from the terminal, it quit without giving me an error message.
 What do I do?